canonical/ubuntu-desktop-provision/oem-provisioning-24_04_1.md

 ```

 This command boots the system and runs the installation.
 The installer prompts for a confirmation before modifying the
-disk.
-To skip the need for a confirmation, interrupt the booting process, and add the `autoinstall` parameter to the
+disk based on the provided `autoinstall`.
+To skip the need for a confirmation, interrupt the booting process, and add
-kernel command line.
+the `autoinstall` parameter to the kernel command line.

 The installer reboots at the end.
 The `-no-reboot` option to the `kvm` command instructs `kvm` to exit on reboot.